-Gearbox Software, the video game company to continue the development of Duke Nukem Forever, some time after the hiatus in 3D Realms.
+Gearbox Software, the video game company responsible for completing the development of Duke Nukem Forever, some time after the hiatus in 3D Realms that started on 2009 .
 It should be noted that, among the people who founded it, a few worked in 3D Realms before.

 The home page of Ken Silverman, the coder of the Build engine used by Duke Nukem 3D and Shadow Warrior, as well as the Polymost engine found in the JFDuke3D, JFShadowWarrior, EDuke32, SWP and Duke3dw ports.